mata649/costa_rica_supermarkets_scrapper/README.md

  -  **venv:** The [`venv`](https://docs.python.org/3/library/venv.html#module-venv "venv: Creation of virtual environments.") module provides support for creating lightweight “virtual environments” with their own site directories, optionally isolated from system site directories.

 ## Installing Project Dependencies
-To install the project dependencies you need create a new **virtual enviromen**t with the next command:
+To install the project dependencies you need to create a new **virtual enviromen**t with the next command:

      py -m venv venv
 After you have to active the **virtual enviroment**